Shopify VS Woocommerce: Which ecommerce platform is th best?

 Woocommerce & Wordpress

-In this article we've compared, each key decision-making factor that you should consider when choosing an ecommerce platform.
+In this article, we've compared, each key decision-making factor that you should consider when choosing an ecommerce platform.
 What's important to note is you can achieve similar outcomes with both platforms when using the right designers and developers.
-In our view, it's the day-to-day management and long term plans that should be what determines which of the two platforms you choose.
-We'll explore dashboards, sales tools and marketing all the way to hosting and long term capability.
+In our view, it's the day-to-day management and long-term plans that should be what determine which of the two platforms you choose.
+We'll explore dashboards, sales tools, dropshipping and marketing to hosting and long-term capability.
 Please do

 get in touch if you require additional consultation on which platform you should choose.

-A dashboard and admin area is the back-end of your website that allows you and your team to login, manage the website, orders, customers and more.
+A dashboard and the admin area are the back-ends of your website that allows you and your team to log in, and manage the website, orders, customers and more.
 Both Shopify and Woocommerce offer a complete back-end dashboard to update the entire e-commerce store and see analytics.
 Let's explore which is the best for ease of use.
+It is important to note that both platforms allow you to build

 Shopify's Dashboard

-From a general consensus, amongst merchants, but also with feedback from our own fabulous clients, Shopify's ease of use is far superior over Wooommerce.
+From a consensus, amongst merchants, but also with feedback from our fabulous clients, Shopify's ease of use is far superior to Wooommerce.

-The dashboard of Shopify is built and geared for ecommerce stores only, it's not bloated with any other website related tools - this can make navigating the back-end manager a lot easier.
-When you log into Shopify you are immediately presented with a snapshot dashboard so you can instantly observe how your store is doing in real time!
-Viewing orders, customers & products is easy with a dedicated menu on the left hand side - all presented in a clean and minimalist style making management a breeze.
+The dashboard of Shopify is built and geared for ecommerce stores online, it's not bloated with any other website-related tools - this can make navigating the back-end manager a lot easier.
+When you log into Shopify you are immediately presented with a snapshot dashboard so you can instantly observe how your store is doing in real-time!
+Viewing orders, customers & products is easy with a dedicated menu on the left-hand side - all presented in a clean and minimalist style making management a breeze.
+The dashboard of Shopify allows you to update store data with complete ease, and even manage the content with Shopify's native content management tool.
+Shopify has an edge for beginners and pros alike in ecommerce due to how good the user experience is which are key factors you should consider.
+Within a few clicks you can be setting up your store on Shopify and easily update your store as the nature of new business owners is to tweak the store without too many limitations - one of many reasons why users on the internet love Shopify.

 Woocommerce

-Getting a store set up on Woocommerce will take some advanced knowledge.
-Remember, Woocommerce is a plugin for Wordpress and Wordpress does not provide any hosting for your store.
-So first things first, you'll need to install Wordpress on your server.
-Following this, you'll then need to install the Woocommerce plugin into Wordpress.
-Once you have Wordpress & Woocommerce set up and ready to go on your hosting space, that's when the fun really begins!
-You can either choose a pre-built theme from a mixture of paid and free options or work with a web designer/developer to design a bespoke theme from scratch.
+Getting a store set up on Woocommerce will take some advanced knowledge, along with understanding concepts such as Woocommerce extensions store and so on.
+Remember, Woocommerce is a plugin for WordPress and WordPress does not provide any hosting for your store.
+So first things first, you'll need to install WordPress on your server.
+Following this, you'll then need to install the Woocommerce plugin into WordPress.
+Once you have WordPress & Woocommerce set up and ready to go on your hosting space, that's when the fun begins!
+You can either choose a pre-built theme from a mixture of paid and free options in the theme store and Themeforest or work with web designer and developer experts to design a bespoke theme from scratch, with logo branding to match.
 Woocommerce allows almost limitless flexibility over every stage of an ecommerce website so from a design standpoint it won't hold you back!
 How good your Woocommerce store looks depends on how many hours you are willing to invest in designing a website that stands out from your competitors.

 Shopify

 Getting started on Shopify really couldn't be easier.
 The platform is fully hosted on Shopify's secure servers so you don't need to worry about finding a host, security or installing the Shopify system.
 Simply sign up online and you can get stuck in - creating your online store.
-You can even trial the system for 14 days for free, note you will need to pay for a membership to accept payments.
+You can even try and trial the system for a few days for free, note you will need to pay for a membership to accept payments.
 Similarly, Shopify offers a mixture of both free and paid pre-built themes to choose from.
-Shopify allows teams (like us) to build bespoke themes too, so if you wanted a design that is unique, inline with your brand and business then get in touch!
+Shopify boats over 300 themes that are tailored to specific sectors, brand styles and product types.
+All themes are vetted by Shopify directly so they are very high quality and have a wide range of customisable elements that you control within the theme editor.
+Shopify allows teams (like us) to build bespoke themes too, so if you want a design that is unique and in line with your brand and business then get in touch!
+The design and development are almost limitless in terms of what Shopify allows us to design and build.
+The only area that is restricted is the checkout.
+Merchants do need to use the layout and design of Shopify's checkout, however, if you are on the top tier plan - Shopify Plus then you can make some customisations and also have unlimited staff accounts too.

-To conclude our review of building a store, Shopify is definitely easier to get started on without having to worry about server or security set up - but both platforms offer a similar level of choice for pre-built themes and the ability start from scratch with expert knowledge.
-The only feature to note is, Shopify only allows plus members to be able to change the core structure and functionality of the checkout page.
+To conclude our review of building a store, Shopify is easier to get started on without having to worry about server or security setup - but both platforms offer a similar level of choice for pre-built themes and the ability to start from scratch with expert knowledge.
+The only feature to note is, that Shopify only allows Plus members to be able to change the core structure and functionality of the checkout page.

 Woocommerce

-Woocommerce does not come with a content management tool on it's own - it uses Wordpress's native CMS to allow users to change content.
+Woocommerce does not come with a content management tool on its own - it uses Wordpress's native CMS to allow users to change content.
 You'll need another tool if you want to have multiple areas of content per page to update.
 One of the most common, which is often included as standard with many pre-built themes, is the content management system called WPBakery - this will allow you to edit specific sections of a page from text, imagery and more.
-Another similar tool is called Advanced Custom Fields (ACF), ACF will allow you to update individual parts of content.
-Standard Wordpress and Woocommerce offers product details and a description fields - probably not enough on their own for a modern day e-commerce store.
+Another similar tool is called Advanced Custom Fields (ACF), ACF will allow you to make updates to individual parts of content.
+Standard Wordpress and Woocommerce offer product details and description fields - probably not enough on their own for a modern-day e-commerce store.

 Shopify